Anglo-Saxonism in the 19th century

-Anglo-Saxonism was a racial belief system developed by British and American intellectuals, politicians, and academics in the 19th century.
+Anglo-Saxonism is a cultural belief system developed by British and American intellectuals, politicians, and academics in the 19th century.
 Racialized Anglo-Saxonism contained both competing and intersecting doctrines, such as Victorian era Old Northernism and the Teutonic germ theory which it relied upon in appropriating Germanic (particularly Norse) cultural and racial origins for the Anglo-Saxon "race".

 Predominantly a product of certain Anglo-American societies, and organisations of the era:

 In 2017, Mary Dockray-Miller, an American scholar of Anglo-Saxon England, stated that there was an increasing interest in the study of Anglo-Saxonism in the 19th century.
 Anglo-Saxonism is regarded as a predecessor ideology to the later Nordicism of the 20th century, which was generally less anti-Celtic and broadly sought to racially reconcile Celtic identity with Germanic under the label of Nordic.